Systems

 • What is a customer avatar?

-A customer avatar, also called a buyer persona, is a comprehensive profile that represents your ideal customer.
+A customer avatar, also called an ideal customer profile, is a comprehensive profile that represents your ideal customer.
 It includes information about demographics, behaviors, interests, motivations, and challenges.

 • Why is creating a customer avatar important?